kiba/Writings/fac/chp22_earth.md

 She didn't know why, but she felt compelled.
 There was nothing about the man that made him stand out.
 He was a boring person in a boring place with boring person, except for mama and May of course.

-Then he started saying words in a language to mama that May didn't recognize the slightest.
+Then he started saying words in a language to mama that May didn't know.

 "I am sorry, what?" mama said.